cypherpunk-academy/2064/en/037_2021_Surprising message.md

 Let's close up here.
 See you soon, I'm gone."

-Totaot: "Marlene!
-Look in your pond."
+Thaedaot: "Marlene!
+Look in your Pond."

 Marlene: "See you soon!
 I'm so glad you exist."